Polish Museum, Rapperswil: Museum today

 Additionally, the Museum organizes periodic special exhibits on Polish history and art.

 The Polish Museum also features a library, now housed in the Burghof house (seat of the Polish cultural foundation "Libertas"), down the hill from the castle and at the top of a flight of broad steps leading up from the town.
 The library holds some 20,000 volumes on Polish history and culture, including works in western-European languages.
 The library's book catalog is accessible on the internet.
 The library's memorabilia cover several centuries and include items associated with Tadeusz Kościuszko, Henryk Sienkiewicz, Władysław Reymont and Jan Nowak-Jeziorański.

 In 2008, some Rapperswil residents petitioned local authorities to evict the Polish Museum from its home in the Rapperswil Castle.
-The Museum is conducting a petition campaign to retain the Museum in the Castle.
+The Museum conducted a petition campaign to retain the Museum in the Castle.

 Eviction

-In late 2014 it was reported that, within two years, Swiss authorities will be evicting the Polish Museum from its 12th-century home, the Rapperswil Castle overlooking Lake Zürich.
+In late 2014 it was reported that, within two years, Swiss authorities would be evicting the Polish Museum from its 12th-century home, the Rapperswil Castle overlooking Lake Zürich.

 The castle is to be modernized and privatized, and the part currently housing the Polish Museum is to be turned into a restaurant.
 The castle will also become home to a local museum.

 The Polish Museum's director, Anna Buchmann, attributed its looming eviction to the anti-Polonism of local politicians, particularly the owner of a local newspaper.